peakshift/bitcoin-ux/payments/hide-sensitive-info.md

 ## How information is hidden on bitcoin wallets

-Although the hiding information pattern isn't incorporated on many bitcoin applications, a few wallets like wasabi, wallet of satoshi etc. have made it work in the following ways.
+Although the hiding information pattern isn't incorporated on many bitcoin applications, a few wallets like wasabi, wallet of satoshi, etc. have made it work in the following ways.